youssefelmougy/cryptoml/index.md

 ![confusionmatrixnew](https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/confusionmatrixnew.png)

 The correlation matrix provided very important details as to how the features intertwine together in the dataset.
-Since our project goal is to identify whether a coin is rugged or not, it is as well important to evaluate the correlation of each feature against the rugged classification feature.
-The following set of graphs show the class correlation between each of the 11 features with the rugged classification feature:
+Since our project goal is to identify whether a coin is a memecoin or not, it is as well important to evaluate the correlation of each feature against the meme_coin classification feature.
+The following set of graphs show the class correlation between each of the 9 features with the meme_coin classification feature:

 ![pricevolnew](https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/pricevolnew.png)
 ![capranknew](https://raw.githubusercontent.com/youssefelmougy/cryptoml/master/capranknew.png)